28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 What is a cursive or script font?

-The cursive handwriting style dates back to the 16th Century, designed to make writing quicker by hand, and more pleasing to look at.
-In today’s context, cursive or script fonts are basically fonts that look like they were hand-drawn.
+The cursive handwriting style dates back to the 16th Century.
+It was designed to make writing quicker by hand, and more pleasing to the eye.
+In today’s context, cursive or script fonts look like they were hand-drawn.

 Learn more about different types of fonts on our blog!

-Here are a few famous examples to get you started.
+Here are more famous examples to spark inspiration.

 Famous brands with cursive logos